-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards and Independent Auditor's Report on an examination conducted in accordance with Chapter 10.550, Rules of the Auditor General.
-Disclosures in those reports, which are dated February 25, 2017, should be considered in conjunction with this management letter.
+We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards and Independent Accountant's Report on an examination conducted in accordance with AICPA Professional Standards, AT-C Section 315, regarding compliance requirements in accordance with Chapter 10.550, Rules of the Auditor General.
+Disclosures in those reports, which are dated March 9, 2018, should be considered in conjunction with this management letter.